oracle-livelabs/apex/ai-vision-lab/3-integrate-oci-vision/3-integrate-oci-vision.md

    ![Click Timeline](images/select-oci-vision.png " ")

-10. Select Operations Tab and click **Edit icon** for the POST operation and enter the following:
+10. Select the Operations tab, click **Edit icon** for the POST operation and enter the following:
     - **Database Operation**: -Not Mapped-

-    - **Request Body Template**: Copy and paste JSON given below.
+    - **Request Body Template**: Copy and paste the JSON given below.

     ```
     <copy>